DBMods/forum-extender-plus/README.md

 To install the script, simply download the ZIP, and install the user.js file of your choice as a Greasemonkey plugin just like you would any other.
 Alternately, you can copy and paste the source or use the RAW link to the file.

 ##Features
+###Closed Thread Alerts
+Some themes hide closed notifications by default.
+Now, no matter the theme, closed threads will be indicated as such on the fromt page.

 ###Super User Icons
 Super Users, even when also Pro users, don't get icons by default.
 Fixed!
 You can now choose between tons of icons for the Super Users.